 According to Medical News Today, “A person with (alcohol use disorder) does not know when or how to stop drinking.
 They spend a lot of time thinking about alcohol, and they cannot control how much they consume, even if it is causing serious problems at home, work, and financially.”

-Finding effective treatment is a critical step of the alcohol relapse prevention strategy for anyone dealing with alcohol use disorder.
+Finding effective treatment is critical for anyone dealing with alcohol use disorder.
 Although studies vary on the degree to which specific treatment options and medications are effective, treatment is highly suggested after the initial diagnosis of alcohol use disorder.
 The key is finding the right treatment option curtailed to the specific needs of the individual.

 According to a scholarly journal published on the Science magazine website: